dartoos-dev/eo_color/README.md

 It represents color palettes from which a color can be picked.
-Very often, classes provide named constructors in which the desired color is selected to be retrieved afterwards - via the `color` property.
+Very often, classes provide named constructors in which the desired color is selected to be retrieved afterwards - via `color` property.

 #### Material Design palette classes